MoLabsMedia/design-patterns/README.md

 - Use sharing to support large numbers of fine-grained objects efficiently.
 - The Motif GUI strategy of replacing heavy-weight widgets with light-weight gadgets.

-#### private class data

-Restricts accessor/mutator access

-- Control write access to class attributes
-- Separate data from methods that use it
-- Encapsulate class data initialization
-- Providing new type of final - final after constructor

 #### proxy

 An object representing another object